 Access to Justice: Delivering Restorative Justice for hate crime

 We aim to improve access to Restorative Justice for victims of hate crimes, so that they can make an informed choice about their recovery.
-Over the course of this three year project, Why me? will be working with three police forces and PCC areas to improve hate crime victims’ access to Restorative Justice.
+Over the course of this three year project, Why me? will be working with three police areas to improve hate crime victims’ access to Restorative Justice.